Japan Airlines chief, credited with helping steer recovery, to step down

 ANA benefited from JAL’s bankruptcy by winning slots at Haneda Airport, the airport preferred by business travelers departing from or arriving in Tokyo.
 It overtook JAL in 2016 to become the country’s biggest international airline and holds a higher Skytrax rating for passenger service and comfort.

-Reporting by Minami Funakoshi; Editing by Edwina Gibbs
+Reporting by Minami Funakoshi; additional reporting by Jamie Freed; Writing by Ritsuko Ando; Editing by Edwina Gibbs and Himani Sarkar